 November 7, 1997: Apple releases the Newton MessagePad 2100, the last and best iteration of the company’s early line of handheld devices.

-Among its improvements over previous generations, the MessagePad 2100 packs expanded memory, enhanced speed, and upgraded communications software.
-Nevertheless, the Newton’s fate is sealed: It will be scrapped by Steve Jobs, who has just returned to Apple, within months.
+Among its improvements over previous generations, the MessagePad 2100 packs expanded memory, enhanced speed and upgraded communications software.
+Nevertheless, the Newton’s fate is sealed.
+Steve Jobs, freshly returned to Apple, will scrap the product line within months.

 The sad death of the Newton

-As I wrote when celebrating the 1993 launch of the original MessagePad, I think this product line is probably the most underrated in Apple’s history.
-Apple’s first attempt at a true standalone mobile device (unlike, say, the Macintosh Portable or the PowerBook, which were shrunk-down Macs), the MessagePad gave users a PDA complete with stylus and advanced handwriting recognition.
+As I wrote when marking the 1993 launch of the original MessagePad, I think this product line remains the most underrated in Apple’s history.
+The company’s first attempt at a true standalone mobile device (unlike, say, the Macintosh Portable or the PowerBook, which were shrunk-down Macs), the MessagePad gave users a PDA complete with stylus and advanced handwriting recognition.

 Unfortunately, it suffered from bad early word of mouth.
-The device came at a time when Apple was in the financial doldrums.
+The device came at a time when Apple found itself mired in the financial doldrums.
 Plus, the MessagePad lacked the necessary applications to make it a “must have” gadget.
-Most crucially, this pre-internet mobile device simply arrived too early.
+Most crucially, this mobile device simply arrived too early.
 The MessagePad would have benefited enormously from internet connectivity.

-The Newton’s use of artificial intelligence to, for instance, show contextual awareness of what a person was writing, was also greatly improved by the time the MessagePad 2100 was released.
-The device’s oft-criticized handwriting-recognition feature also worked better than ever.
+The Newton’s use of artificial intelligence also greatly improved by the time the MessagePad 2100 came around.
+It did things like show contextual awareness of what a person was writing.
+The device’s oft-criticized handwriting-recognition feature also worked better than ever by this point.

-As one last note of trivia, the MessagePad 2100 was the only Newton released by Newton Inc., a spinoff company from Apple, which was quickly jettisoned when Jobs returned.
+As one last note of trivia, the MessagePad 2100 became the only Newton released by Newton Inc., an Apple spinoff company.
+(Jobs quickly jettisoned it after he returned, too.)

-Did you own a MessagePad 2100?
+Did you own a Newton MessagePad 2100?
 Leave your comments below.